supsi-dacd-isaac/krangpower/docs/source/condef.rst

 Conductor definition (for LineGeometry)
 ---------------------------------------
-These entities are capable of memorizing the physical and geometrical data of conductors intended to be arranged in a LineGeometry.
+These entities are capable of memorizing the physical and geometrical data of conductors intended to be arranged in a :code:`LineGeometry`.
 The backend then derives the impedance matrix of the line for the simulation.

 WireData
 ''''''''''''